Privileged Factors in the Thue-Morse Word - A Comparison of Privileged Words and Palindromes: Privileged Palindrome Complexity

 \section{Privileged Palindrome Complexity}

-The privileged palindrome complexity function $\B(n)$ counts the number of factors of length $n$ which are privileged and palindromic.
-In this section we will focus only on the privileged palindrome complexity of the Thue-Morse word.
-As in the previous section we denote $\M_u(n) = \Pri_t(n) \cap \Pal_t(n) \cap u\cdot\{0,1\}^*$, and $\B_u(n) = |\M_u(n)|$.
-Again it suffices to consider factors beginning with letter $0$.
+In this section we will focus on the privileged palindrome complexity function of the Thue-Morse word $t$.
+This function $\B_t$ counts the number of $n$-length factors of $t$ which are both privileged and palindromic.
+The arguments given are similar to those of \autoref{sec:thue-morse}.